 |

 Natalia dabbles in digital art.
 She has provided illustrations for a children's book, science journals, magazine covers, logos, apps, merchenidse and museum exhibitions.
-Her works have been exhibited in Tokyo as part of the Japanese Dinosaur Art Exhibition (2023) and won the "Highly Commended" Marsh Palaeoart Prize (2025).
-Her artworks feature in Bexhill Museum, Zurich University Natural History Museum, DinoCon, Sternberg Science Camps.
-She is a vocal activist for migrant rights, working-class representation and social mobility.
+Her works have been exhibited in Tokyo as part of the Japanese Dinosaur Art Exhibition (2023) and won the "Highly Commended" Marsh Palaeoart Prize (2025) & BMC E&E "Life in Motion" Figure award (2025).
+Their artworks feature in Bexhill Museum, Zurich University Natural History Museum, DinoCon, Sternberg Science Camps, Palestine Natural History Museum, Warsaw Geological Museum among others.
+Natalia is a vocal activist for migrant rights, working-class representation and social mobility.
 Having acted as an ambassador for the Manchester Access Program (2015-2019), mentoring first-generation students (2023) and migrant communities in Scotland.
+Along with charity work, such as events organised by the Epilepsy Action.
 Formerly based in Dorset, on the UNESCO Jurassic Coast in England.
 Now living in Hong Kong, China (SAR). |

 Recent media work: